Impact of Hormones on Memory Loss- What You Should Know

 • Persistence: Negative or traumatic memories, factually distorted

 Some of us get stronger as we age.
-For example, transience occurs when we remove old, rarely used memories and make room for new ones.
+For example, transience occurs when we remove old, rarely-used memories and make room for new ones.

 Certain memory losses and distortions could be normal and may not necessarily indicate Alzheimer’s or other serious memory impairment.
 In fact, many factors influence the memory functions of the brain as we age, including:

-Changes in Hippocampus
+Changes in a Hippocampus

 Sleep